You already know a little about vendor risk management. For example – which street vendor would you rather buy a hot dog from? The left, or the right?

 Prioritizing by data sensitivity, try to research each vendor and see if they have any public information about their security practices.
 Most companies that invest heavily in their own security view it as a competitive advantage and often are willing to share details.
 If they have one, see if they can provide you with a copy of their SOC 2 report or ISO 27001 certificate – it’s OK to ask for it! (they may only provide it to active customers and/or require an NDA).

-Having a SOC 2 report or ISO 27001 certificate doesn’t necessarily guarantee anything, but if they don’t have one you should definitely start asking some probing questions about their commitment to security.
+SOC 2 report or ISO 27001 certificate doesn’t necessarily guarantee anything, but if they don’t have one you should definitely start asking some probing questions about their commitment to security.

 If you’re still left with unanswered questions, most small and medium sized vendors will be happy to arrange for a talk with their security architects or other qualified personnel.
 Your mileage may vary once you get up to the AWS and Microsofts of the world though.